 It's hard to imagine finding balance in a world dealing with such imbalance.

 As always, classifications of yin and yang are based on your point of reference.
 Up (yang) vs down (yin), internal (yin) vs external (yang), are relative to your point of reference.
 Your chest is yang in comparison to your stomach, but yin to your head.
 Your muscles are yin in comparison to your skin, but yang to your bones.

 But there are balance points.
-If you were to draw a line down the centre of your body, this would be the balance point of your left (yang) and right (yin) sides.
-Your centre of gravity located 2 inches below your navel, would be the balance point between your upper body (yang) and lower body (yin).
+If you were to draw a line down the center of your body, this would be the balance point of your left (yang) and right (yin) sides.
+Your center of gravity located 2 inches below your navel, would be the balance point between your upper body (yang) and lower body (yin).

 How Can You Use Qiong To Balance Yin and Yang in The Body?

 To balance out our yin and yang energies in the body we need to reconnect one with the other.
 Within yang, there is the seed of yin, and within yin, there is the seed of yang.
 Think of creating an energetic ice cream swirl.
 This is once again where intention is key.
 Remember, where the mind goes, the Qi follows.